tonic-team/tonic.site/CONTRIBUTING.md

 The project wiki contains a [step-by-step guide for Visual Studio Code][vscode-guide], but e.g. Sublime Text or Atom could be good choices as well.
-These editors can directly integrate with [Prettier] and [Markdownlint], and thus let you catch and fix many errors before they are commited.
+These editors can directly integrate with [Prettier] and [Markdownlint], and thus let you catch and fix many errors before they are committed.

 If you want to use Prettier and Markdownlint on the command line, you can install [node] and use the project's npm scripts.